-The Division of the Budget uses annual sample data pertaining to the number of tax returns and the components of New York State adjusted gross income (NYSAGI) created by the New York State Department of Taxation and Finance (DTF) from the State's taxpayer population.
-Single-equation econometric models project the number of returns and all the components of taxable income except for the largest component, wages.
-To ensure consistency with DOB's New York economic forecast, we apply the forecast growth rate for State wages and salaries derived from DOB/N.Y. to the wage base obtained from DTF's taxpayer sample.
+Prior to the 2015 tax year, the Division of the Budget used annual sample data on the number of tax returns and the components of New York State adjusted gross income (NYSAGI) created by the New York State Department of Taxation and Finance (DTF) from the State's taxpayer population.
+The last such sample, for tax year 2014, contained 733,702 weighted records.
+Beginning with the 2015 tax year the DTF began providing a population file; the current version contains 10.4 million returns; since this represents all State tax filers, it is no longer weighted.

+Despite the change the taxpayer data file, single-equation econometric models are still used to project the number of returns and all the components of taxable income except for the largest component, wages.
+To ensure consistency with DOB's New York economic forecast, the forecast growth rate for State wages and salaries derived from DOB/N.Y. is applied to the wage base obtained from DTF's taxpayer data.

 In almost all cases, the NYSAGI components data series are non-stationary.
-Following standard procedure to avoid being misled by spurious regression results, the Division preforms a logarithmic transformation which is first-differenced for all series for which at least 26 observations are available.
+The Division performs a logarithmic transformation which is then first-differenced for all series where at least 26 observations are available, a standard procedure used to avoid being misled by spurious regression results.
 A few shorter series are modeled in levels.

-In constructing the sample, the Department of Taxation and Finance tries to capture as accurately as possible the characteristics of the State taxpayer population.
-However, it is unreasonable to expect that every component of income will be perfectly represented for each and every year.
-Dummy variables are incorporated into models where anomalies in the data are thought to be the product of sampling error.
+The Department of Taxation and Finance attempted to capture as accurately as possible the characteristics of the State taxpayer population in the years when it was constructing the sample.
+Because it was unreasonable to expect that every component of income would be perfectly represented each year, binary ("dummy") variables were incorporated into the models where anomalies in the data were thought to be the product of sampling error.
 Detailed descriptions of the models for the number of returns and for the major components of NYSAGI, other than wages, are presented below.
-All estimation results presented below are based on tax return data from samples of State taxpayers through the 2013 tax year.
+All estimation results presented below are based on tax return data - prior to the 2015 tax year these were representative samples, but as of tax year 2015 the data represents the population of State tax filers.